Most

-Most organizations know their headcount, budgets, and
+organizations know their headcount, budgets, and strategy-but not their work.

-strategy—but not their work.
-They cannot see how workload develops and moves,
+They can't see how workload develops and moves, where capability breaks, how

-where capability breaks, how culture interferes, or how much productive
+culture interferes, or how much productive capacity their systems quietly

-capacity their systems quietly waste.
-And HR—expected to solve everything from
+waste.
+And HR-expected to solve everything from burnout to performance to

-burnout to performance to workforce planning—is left to do the impossible
+workforce planning-is left to do the impossible without the one thing it needs

-without the one thing it needs most: visibility into the work itself.
+most: clear visibility into the work itself.

-Measuring Work and Productive Capacity
+Work and Productive Capacity

 changes the discipline of people management.
 It reveals a complete,

-and why “more headcount” is almost always the wrong answer.
+"more headcount" may be the wrong answer.

 Table of Contents: